 If you were given a 1:75 scale model of the Space Shuttle, would it fit in your pocket, on your desk, or would it have to stay in your driveway?
 What are ratios and how do we interpret them?

 This module is appropriate for videoconference AND web conference presentation.

-The program focuses on how ratios relate two quantities, how their size has meaning, and how they are important at NASA.
+This program focuses on how ratios relate two quantities, how the size of a ratio has meaning in many contexts, how we use ratios in our every day lives, and how they are important to NASA.

-The learners will explain how the ratios of the sides of right triangles can be applied to everyday situations.
+The learners will explain how the size of a ratio can be favorable or unfavorable

 What is a ratio?
 Go to Webmath to find out.